alchemyEngine/VoronUsers/firmware_configurations/klipper/alch3my/README.md

 # LCD Chamber Temperature
-This guide details the Klipper modifications I used to display a chamber temperature readout on your graphical LCD screen.
+This guide details the Klipper modifications I used to display a chamber temperature readout on a graphical LCD screen.

 ![](images/modified_display_layout.jpg)